hashicorp/terraform-provider-aws/docs/contributing/prioritization.md

 ### Adverse User Experience or Security Vulnerabilities

 Issues with the provider that provide a poor user experience (bugs, crashes), or involve a threat to security are always prioritized for inclusion.
-The severity of these will determine how soon they are included for release.i
+The severity of these will determine how soon they are included for release.